-SUPERINTENDENT: BRANDON STAHEL Jr. Superintendents: Riley & Shelby Showalter
+SUPERINTENDENT: BRANDON STAHEL Jr. Superintendents: Shelby Showalter

-ENTRY LIMIT: Exhibitor may exhibit no more than 2 animals in any 1 phase of project (e.g.: 2 market lambs, 2 ewe lambs, etc.) Exhibitor can exhibit only 1 animal in Fitting and Showing class and it must be the project of the exhibitor.
+ENTRY LIMIT: Exhibitor may exhibit no more than 3 exhibits in any 1 phase of the project with a limit of 6 total animals (e.g.: 2 market lambs, 2 ewe lambs, etc).
+Exhibitor can exhibit only 1 animal in Fitting and Showing class and it must be the project of the exhibitor.